International Foundation Year - LawStudy level: International Pathways Programme

-In this module, you will learn to understand exactly what constitutes a valid and enforceable contract.
+In this module you will learn to understand exactly what constitutes a valid and enforceable contract.
 You’ll look at obligations, the rights of third parties and the terms of a contract to solidify your understanding.
 You will cover a range of relevant topics, such as discharge of contract, misrepresentation, vitiating factors and legal reasoning.

 You’ll develop analytical skills by performing critical evaluations of contractual obligations and the remedies available.

-We’ll guide you through legal reasoning, critical thinking and decision-making.
-You’ll also learn the processes and procedures of professional conduct with client care, interviews and communications.
+We’ll guide you through legal reasoning, critical thinking and decision making.
+You’ll also learn the processes and procedures of professional conduct, with client care, interviews and communications.

 This International Foundation Year will be delivered by CU, part of the Coventry University Group, for and on behalf of Coventry University.
-You will be taught using various approaches, which may include lessons and individual and group tutorials.
+You will be taught using various academic techniques, which may include lessons and individual and group tutorials.
 You will also have self-study materials to follow outside of the classroom.

-Each one of the modules requires the equivalent of between 225 and 300 study hours.
+- Each one of the modules requires the equivalent of between 225 and 300 study hours.
 They run over a six-week period and are taught consecutively, with a combination of assessments in each six-week block.

-You will receive approximately 18 hours of teaching contact hours per week.
+- You will receive approximately 18 hours of teaching contact hours per week.
 This will be a combination of lectures (which may take place in person on-campus or live online).
-There will also be regular small group or individual tutorials.
-The remaining study hours required for the module will be self-guided.*
+There will also be regular, small group or individual tutorials.
+The remaining study hours required for the module will be self-guided.

-The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.
+The assessment strategy ensures that our study routes are fairly assessed and allows us to monitor your progression.